Bachelor of Arts in Liberal Studies online

 Admissions

-Applying to WP takes only a few steps
+Applying to our online liberal studies BA program takes only a few steps

 At WP, we've streamlined the admission process to help you get started quickly.
 Please note all requirements for admission to the BA in Liberal Studies online program, including required documents and where to send them.